 2. Aerobic exercise did not lower testosterone levels.
 This is sometimes used as an argument to do cardio on different days than strength training.
 These studies appear to contradict that thinking.

 3. Performing aerobic exercise before strength training in a workout might lead to higher levels of testosterone – that stays elevated longer – then when strength training is performed in the workout first.

-Problems With the Research
+Problems With The Research

-Before everybody starts doing cardio first, I have to say that neither of these studies is perfect.
+Before everybody starts doing cardio first, I have to say neither of these studies is perfect.
 I saw potential issues with both studies when I read them.
 For example, both studies involved men who were fairly young.
 What about men in their 50s, 60s or 70s?

 Another issue is how long testosterone might stay elevated after performing cardio first is unknown.
 Remember, in both studies testosterone was measured immediately after exercise.
 What about 5 hours later?

-Also, neither study looked at which sequence of exercise made people bigger stronger or faster.
+Also, neither investigation looked at which sequence of exercise made people bigger stronger or faster.
 For what it's worth, I've met bodybuilders who do cardio first and it doesn't look like it's hurt them.

 For the person reading this who is concerned about his own T levels, remember that weight loss also increases testosterone levels.
 In other words, don't put all your eggs in the cardio first basket if you are trying to naturally alter testosterone levels.

-Also see do spicy foods raise testosterone for more insights.
+Also, see do spicy foods raise testosterone for more insights.